michaelenger/brage/README.md

 ### Templates

-The HTML templates are all parsed as standard [Go text templates](https://pkg.go.dev/text/template) and HTML is not escaped, so you are forewarned that the rendering isn't going to sanitise anything for you.
+The HTML templates are all parsed as standard [Stencil templates](https://stencil.fuller.li/) and HTML is not escaped, so you are forewarned that the rendering isn't going to sanitise anything for you.